blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 }
 ```

-Probably, you have noticed `ParserParcelization` class and its purpose is not clear on first sight. `ParserParcelization` is utility class that helps to serialize captured parser within templating classifier.
+Probably, you have noticed `ParserParcelization` class and its purpose is not clear at first sight. `ParserParcelization` is utility class that helps to serialize captured parser within templating classifier.
 It contains information how to access given `Parser` after `TemplatingClassifier` has been serialized and deserialized via `Parcel`.
 It is used for implementing the parcelization of the `CroIDOldTemplatingClassifier`.

-**Notice that parser instance for the document number that is used during scan after parcelization/deparcelization is not the same instance that is captured in `CroIDOldTemplatingClassifier` before parcelization.
-So, we need a mechanism to access active parser instance for classification during scan.**
+**Notice that parser instance for the document number that is used during the scan after parcelization/deparcelization is not the same instance that is captured in `CroIDOldTemplatingClassifier` before parcelization.
+So, we need a mechanism to access active parser instance for classification during the scan.**

 Here is the code snippet which shows how writing to `Parcel` is implemented: